samhh/fp-ts-std/docs/modules/Function.ts.md

 object.
 Helpful for a one-time usage of an object-oriented construct you're working with that doesn't have functional bindings.

-To write your own bindings more conveniently, check out `methodOn`.
+To write your own bindings more conveniently, check out `invokeOn`.

 **Signature**